odtu/EE463/Project-2/README.md

 - Source inductance, Ls = 100 µH
 - Source resistance, Rs = 100 mΩ

 You can assume default values (of Simulink block), for any parameters not mentioned.
 For this step, you can use an auxiliary DC power supply providing 300 V for the field excitation.
+Please note that, there are more than one DC-motor models in Simulik, please use [this one](https://www.mathworks.com/help/physmod/sps/powersys/ref/dcmachine.html).

-**a)** Plot armature current, speed and torque like the one shown below.
-Find line current THD (at the steady state).
+**a)** Plot armature current, speed and torque of the motor from stand-still (zero speed) to steady-state.
+The graphs should be similar to the ones below.

 ![](dc_motor_current.jpg)

-**b)** Comment on characteristics (ie frequency, magnitude etc ) ofthe torque ripple.
+**b)** Comment on characteristics (ie frequency, magnitude etc ) of the torque ripple.
+Find line current THD (at the steady state).

 **c)** Propose two methods in order to reduce the torque ripple below 10% of the average torque.
 Simulate the methods and discuss pros and cons of these methods.